Colophon

 Tooling

-- Languages: Markdown, TOML, raw HTML, raw JS, CSS with SASS, and a handful of bash scripts.
+- Languages: Markdown, TOML, Go for Hugo templating, raw HTML, raw JS, CSS with SASS, and a handful of bash scripts.
 Keeping it simple!

 - Static site generator: Hugo.